More from our experts

 How does a PTO payout affect employees and employers?

-What are the PTO payout laws by state for 2024?
+Does a company have to pay out PTO??
+Below are PTO payout laws by state for 2024

 PTO payout laws vary from state to state, with many states having no restrictions on paying out accrued vacation time.
 However, others have chosen to regulate exactly how accrued vacation payouts are handled.
 In the table below, we list the states requiring PTO payouts and those without specific laws requiring PTO payouts.
 Those without will defer to employer guidelines.